CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/docs/docs/index.md

 - interim/need_wikidata.csv: Articles missing Wikidata info or unmatched in nomination list

 #### Step 4.3: Wikidata Metadata Enrichment and Missing Creation Detection
 By using [Wikidata Client API](https://www.mediawiki.org/wiki/Wikibase/API), this script enriches Wikipedia page titles with Wikidata metadata—such as QIDs, gender, birth/death dates, and instance types—specifically focusing on identifying human subjects.
 It attempts to resolve missing entries by querying Wikidata directly using fallback language sitelinks when needed.
 The script filters for human instances (e.g., biographies), cleans up malformed page titles, and writes structured information to appropriate output files.
-It also checks whether the nominated articles are missing creation metadata and logs those entries for further processing.
+It also checks whether the nominated articles are missing creation timestamps and logs those entries for further processing.

 ```
 python survival_of_notability/get_needed_wikidata.py